Dev2050/Python/README.md

 # Python
-This repo tracks my python data analysis coding activities.
+This repo is created to trace my python data analysis coding activities.